 The very best of luck with achieving your weight loss goals.

-At La Crisalida retreats during January and February we run Healthy Weight Loss Retreats including exercise classes, healthy food, a group personal training session, and cooking and nutrition workshops.
-Click here to find out more about these weeks.
+At La Crisalida retreats during January and February 2019 we ran special Healthy Weight Loss Retreat weeks including exercise classes, healthy food, a group personal training session, and cooking and nutrition workshops.
+Watch this space for future dates!
+We also offer year-round detox and weightloss retreats.